vinodganesan/vinodganesan.github.io/index.md

 My research broadly addresses the problem of improving the resource efficiency of systems running Deep Learning (DL) applications.
 This involves focussing on building efficient hardware for compute-intensive DL applications as well as making efficient use of existing hardware by performing hardware-aware algorithmic modifications to key kernels in Deep Neural Networks such as Convolutions.

-I am also passionate about micro-architectural security - specifically on side-channel attacks and defenses.
+I also actively work on micro-architectural security - specifically on side-channel attacks and defenses.
 My current focus is on building secure micro-architectures that detect and thwart timing and power side-channel attacks.
 I am fortunate to have Prof. [Chester](https://www.cse.iitm.ac.in/~chester/) and [Biswa](https://www.cse.iitk.ac.in/users/biswap/) as academic collaborators in these topics of interest.

 I was an integral part of the [SHAKTI processor program](http://shakti.org.in), involved in almost all the facets of the chip-design stack right from RTL design to post silicon validation of one of the very first tapeouts of the indigenous C-Class processor design.
 The design was taped-out in Intel's 22nm FFL process and SCL's 180nm Process and boots linux successfully.
 I am currently driving the AI/ML accelerators development in the SHAKTI group.